GUIDES & RESOURCES

 You’ve probably noticed that we’ve neglected some of the other ways you can surf the web.
 This is because, while some of them deliver adequate speeds, they generally can’t reach the same top speeds as HFC and FTTP connections.
 These runners-up include:

-• Digital Subscriber Line (DSL): DSL is a broadband service that uses telephone lines to connect to the internet.
-DSL connections can’t reach the same maximum speeds as HCF or FTTP.15 Most types of DSL connections (such as ADSL2+) are also relatively slow.
+• Digital Subscriber Line (DSL): DSL is an older broadband technology that uses telephone lines to connect to the internet.
+DSL connections can’t reach the same maximum speeds as HFC or FTTP.
+Most types of DSL connections (such as ADSL2+) are also relatively slow.

 • Satellite Internet: With a satellite dish and the right modem, people in rural areas can now connect to the internet via satellite providers.
-However, while handy, these services do not yet match the same top speeds that HCF or FTTP can offer.16 For instance, NBN’s Sky Muster service only clocks in at a top download speed of 100Mbps.17
+However, while handy, these services do not yet match the same top speeds that HFC or FTTP can offer.
+For instance, NBN’s Sky Muster service only clocks in at a top download speed of 100Mbps.

-• Fibre to the Curb (FTTC): FTTC uses fibre-optic and copper cables to connect your home or business to a telecommunications pit near the curb.18 It can connect to the NBN and reach fairly high speeds, however, it generally isn’t compatible with blisteringly-fast NBN1000 plans.19
+• Fibre to the Curb (FTTC): FTTC uses fibre-optic and copper cables to connect your home or business to a telecommunications pit near the curb.
+It can connect to the NBN and reach fairly high speeds, however, it generally isn’t compatible with blisteringly fast NBN1000 plans.

 • Fibre to the Node (FTTN): FTTN is quite similar to FTTC.
-The main difference is that it’s connected to a central ‘node’ in the neighbourhood instead of a pit near the curb.20 Unfortunately, FTTN lags behind every other fibre-optic internet connection when it comes to performance.21
+The main difference is that it’s connected to a central ‘node’ in the neighbourhood instead of a pit near the curb.
+Unfortunately, FTTN lags behind every other fibre-optic internet connection when it comes to performance.

 How do I get high-speed internet?